1. Home

 For tank water heaters maintenance includes flushing a quart of water through the tank every three months, checking the temperature and pressure valve on the tank every six months, and checking the anode rod every 3-4 years.
 The US Department of Energy recommends checking the owner’s manual for your appliance’s needs.

 Tankless water heaters typically need less maintenance.
-For some models, it’s recommended to flush it with vinegar, but check the owner’s manual first.
+It’s recommended to flush it annually (some suggest using vinegar), but check the owner’s manual first.
 Other recommendations include checking the anode rod and the temperature and pressure valve.

 Heat pump water heaters should have regular professional maintenance, just like an HVAC heat pump.
 Maintenance steps, whether DIY or by a professional, also include cleaning or replacing air filters as often as the manufacturer recommends and cleaning the condensate drain about once a year.